Daniil153/DeepMistake/README.md

 This repository contains the code to reproduce the results from the paper:

-Arefyev Nikolay, Maksim Fedoseev, Vitaly Protasov, Daniil Homskiy, Adis Davletov, Alexander Panchenko. ["Always Keep your Target in Mind: Studying Semantics and Improving Performance of Neural Lexical Substitution"](https://www.aclweb.org/anthology/2020.coling-main.107/),
+Arefyev Nikolay, Maksim Fedoseev, Vitaly Protasov, Daniil Homskiy, Adis Davletov, Alexander Panchenko. ["DeepMistake: Which Senses are Hard to Distinguish for a Word­in­Context Model"](http://www.dialog-21.ru/media/5235/arefyevnplusetal133.pdf),